-The board will determine the actual dividend payout.
-The maximum dividend amount will be the net income earned from members.
-The dividend may be paid out with a minimum of 20 percent either as cash or as a store certificate, with the balance being held by the cooperative as equity in the name of the member.
+The board will need to determine the actual dividend payout.
+The maximum dividend amount will be the net income earned from eligible patrons.
+The dividend may be paid out with a minimum of 20% as some form of funds with the balance being held by the cooperative as equity in the name of the owner as retained patronage dividends.